Ferroin/pysyspower/README.md

  * Hybrid suspend
  * Log out of the current GUI session

-Session management integration is incomplete, KDE is only partially supported, and LXDE can't be supported without some complex DBus RPC's.

 ###### BSD ######
 Supports the following functionality:
  * Shutdown
  * Reboot
  * Suspend to RAM (untested, probably only works on FreeBSD)
  * Log out of the current GUI session

-Session management integration is incomplete, KDE is only partially supported, and LXDE can't be supported without some complex DBus RPC's.

 Suspend to RAM support for BSD is completely untested, it may or may not work, and the method used is based on FreeBSD documentation, so it